Jalxie/C-project1/README.md

 # C-project1
-Simple soccer player data analysis system
+Simple soccer player data analysis system\n
 This is a school project that I have done